jmarqb/Users-Register-Login-Services/README.md

 ***
 Before you begin, ensure you have met the following requirements:
 * You have installed node.js and npm.
-* You have a PostgreSQL running.
+* You have PostgreSQL running.
-* Docker and Docker Compose(if you prefer to run the application with Docker or to run e2e tests with testcontainers)
+* Docker and Docker Compose installed(if you prefer to run the application with Docker or to run e2e tests with testcontainers)

 ## Installation